yWorks/yfiles-for-html-demos/demos/03-tutorial-application-features/label-text-wrapping/README.md

 # Label Text Wrapping

-This demo shows how to enable the label text wrapping and trimming feature provided by [DefaultLabelStyle#wrapping](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle#wrapping).
-The options include wrapping at character or at word bounds, both with or without ellipsis.
+This demo shows how to enable the text wrapping and trimming feature provided by the [DefaultLabelStyle](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle) class.
+The options include [wrapping](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle.wrapping) at character or at word bounds, both with or without ellipsis.

+Aside from wrapping in rectangular shapes, the [textWrappingShape](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle.textWrappingShape) property allows for wrapping in many more shapes like triangle, hexagon or ellipse.
+This can be combined with [padding](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle.textWrappingPadding) and [insets](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle.insets) to fine-tune the wrapping.

+## Things to Try

 - Select and resize the nodes to see how the different wrapping types behave.
 - New interactively added labels use word wrapping with ellipsis.